PlexiBot/documentation/commands/admin/vckick.md

 This command will kick the user `Yeller#0420` *from the voice channel* with the reason `YELL IN THE VOICE CHAT`.

 ## Permission
-This command require the `admin.vckick` permission node.
+This command requires the `admin.vckick` permission node.
 ```
 +perms add Moderators admin.vckick
 ```